 We have designed our St Francis Early Years Curriculum to develop the children’s knowledge, skills and vocabulary through a combination of both play-based learning and more focused teacher led sessions.
 Pupils learn to share, work independently and play with others.

 The ‘Characteristics of Effective Learning’ are at the heart of the Early Years Curriculum and explore the different ways in which children learn.
 This highlights the importance of playing and learning, active learning and thinking critically.
 All the learning experiences we plan for the children allow them to utilise and develop these skills.
 We aim to foster excellent attitudes to learning by providing effective and timely adult interactions to ensure that learning is instantly captured and enhanced.
 All staff have high expectations and the enhancement of skills for learning is achieved through a well-resourced, stimulating environment that allows children to repeat and consolidate their own learning.

 We strongly encourage parents' involvement in supporting their child to learn to read through parent workshops, information leaflets and regular 'stay, play and learn sessions' where parents are invited to come in and engage with their child's learning journey.

-(Please scroll further down for FS2's Spring term overview....)
+(Please scroll further down for FS2's Summer term overview....)